linYDTHU/Resolving_copycat_problems_via_residual_prediction/README.md

 3. The training checkpoints would be saved in _logs

-4. The driving results would be saved in _benchmarks_results, and you can print results by using tools/print_metrics.py
+4. The driving results would be saved in _benchmarks_results, and you can print detailed results by using tools/print_metrics.py

 ```
 python3 tools/print_metrics.py --path=<Path to where your results folders are>